Haileamlak/Haileamlak/README.md

 ### About Me

-> *A software engineer with experience building softwares across different languages and technologies.
-My enthusiasm lies in creating softwares that solve real-life problems.*
+> *A software engineer with experience building softwares using different languages and technologies.
+My enthusiasm lies in creating solutions to real-life problems using technology.*

 **Checkout my portfolio [website](https://haileamlak-belachew.web.app) to find out more!**